 This Question is from Betsy!

 Hi- What a great website!
 I am trying to start a doll collection--I have 2 old ones.
 A '67 skipper, a '62 MA Little Genius and some newer dolls.
-Yesterday, I purchased an Effanbee "The Happiest Family", the box is mint and the original cellophane is still across the box.
+Yesterday, I purchased an Effanbee "The Happiest Family," the box is mint, and the original cellophane is still across the box.

 out the value and history of these?
 There are just so many books, and

 Hi Betsy.........it is me again.........just got to your first message!